NixOS/rfcs/rfcs/0088-nixpkgs-breaking-change-policy.md

 - Avoid putting more burden than necessary on the dependency maintainer.
 If the maintainers of core derivations face toil proportionally to the number of transitive dependencies they will quickly become overloaded.
-These maintainers are arguably the most critical to nixpkgs and  their load needs to be kept manageable.
+These maintainers are arguably the most critical to Nixpkgs and  their load needs to be kept manageable.
 - Avoid unnecessarily breaking packages for any period of time.
 There are a number of users on the `*-unstable` channels and it is annoying if packages